 He believed wrong.

-How I see it, Maniac Cop 2 is no more than a follow-up to the first; sadly, even for a sequel, it ties too much from the first and barely sparks up anything worth noting on its own other than the bigger bodycount (which should have been impressive for a slasher flick, if it wasn't so much on gun kills) and, dare I say, a better anti-hero.
+Sadly, even for a sequel, Maniac Cop 2 ties too much from the first and barely sparks up anything worth noting on its own other than a bigger bodycount (which should have been impressive for a slasher flick, if it wasn't so much on gun kills) and, dare I say, a better anti-hero.

 The plot seems to be going for two directions; it's either McKinney, a hard-boiled cop who doesn't play by the rules, doing an investigation on the Cordell's case pointlessly done again here (though, the results were more promising), or Maniac Cop in a weak attempt to characterize him.
 Other than a few added subplots, the whole movie just jumps back and forth around this, never taking flight beyond the premises that felt all too similar from the first.